Personal health record: Architecture

 Architecture types remain various.
 However, in 2017, Roehrs et al. performed a systematic literature review of PHRs and were able to divide architecture types into two groups: model-based and coverage-based.
 Model architectures represent more traditional takes on PHRs, including health data that is still stored on paper.
 Coverage architectures represent more hybrid takes on the PHR, "with the PHR distributed inside and outside the health care organizations" based on the data's physical location.

 The associated architectural types have different costs and benefits.
-Likewise, stand-alone, provider-tethered, and payer-tethered PHRs have different advantages and disadvantages for patients related to their individual circumstances.
+Likewise, standalone, provider-tethered, and payer-tethered PHRs have different advantages and disadvantages for patients related to their individual circumstances.
 Such differences are among the priority areas in PHR research.

 As PHRs may play a key role in advancing health information exchange, interoperability with other health IT systems is an important consideration for PHR architecture.
 Additionally, PHR systems requires users to put forth an "'ongoing' effort to keep their account up to date" (maintain an active role in managing their own health), which in turn requires further examination of PHR architecture and adoption models by developers.